 “I hate writing my author bio!”

-But you have to know that there are more than enough International, New York Times and USA Today bestselling, aspiring, inspiring, inspired and perhaps perspiring self-published authors, as there are award-winning, acclaimed, budding, debut, fledgeling and crazy writers to go around.
+You have to know that there are more than enough International, New York Times and USA Today bestselling, aspiring, inspiring, inspired and perhaps perspiring self-published authors, as there are award-winning, acclaimed, budding, debut, fledgeling and crazy writers to go around.

 I am the author of this or that book, and I am a word wrangler.
 I am a dreamer and this is the official Twitter feed for my book.
-Okay, okay, ouch, please stop!!
+Okay, okay, ouch, please, please stop!!

-Copy, steal, and refine to suit
+Copy, steal and refine to suit

 Neil Gaiman – will eventually grow up and get a real job.
 Until then, will keep making things up and writing them down.